 The Head of Learning Services will review and share results of any psycho-academic evaluations, make suggestions for appropriate accommodations and pedagogy, and update SSPs.
 It is the Head’s responsibility to maintain student evaluation records and share information with teachers as needed.
 In addition, she coordinates and supervises standardized testing for students with diagnosed learning disabilities.

 Other Student Services

-On a more broad-spectrum, our Director of Student Services assists with curricular and pedagogical development.
+On a more broad-spectrum, our Head of Learning Services assists with curricular and pedagogical development.
 She consults with teachers on how to differentiate curriculum and support heterogeneous groups of learners in their classrooms, and she develops and leads presentations on best practices in teaching.
 She co-teaches classes to support those who need particular help with foundational academic skills and content, and trains, supervises and supports our reading coaches.

 How We Provide Enrichment

 We draw upon current research in the field in designing and providing academically challenging experiences for all of our learners here at GPA.
 These include curriculum compacting, clustering, pull-out programs, push-in programs, acceleration, team teaching, modeling, and individualized independent study projects.
 We strive to provide our gifted students with learning challenges and experiences that differ qualitatively from their regular, grade-level curriculum based upon their individual needs.